 TunnelX is our open-source tunneling solution, purpose-built by ProjectDiscovery to enable secure internal scanning.
 It establishes isolated SOCKS5 proxies that let you trigger scans directly from the ProjectDiscovery interface while ensuring your internal infrastructure remains protected and unexposed.

 Cloud-managed internal scanning with TunnelX is an Enterprise-exclusive feature.
-Free and Pro users can still perform internal scans using the local scanning method described above.
+Free users can still perform internal scans using the local scanning method described above.

 System Requirements